Get

 4. They Performed in Rodeos

 Australian Shepherds were once herding superstars, but their numbers and popularity dwindled in the early 20th century.
-Mid-century rodeo performer Jay Sisler brought the breed into the limelight.2 His Australian Shepherds became famous for performing all sorts of entertaining acrobatic feats, and some even starred in early Hollywood films!
-Post-WWII, this led to a huge boom in demand for Aussies as Americans became aware of their incredible intelligence and athletic abilities.
+Mid-century rodeo performer Jay Sisler brought the breed into the limelight.2 His Australian Shepherds became famous for performing all sorts of entertaining acrobatic feats; some even starred in early Hollywood films!
+Post-WWII, this led to a massive boom in demand for Aussies as Americans became aware of their incredible intelligence and athletic abilities.

 Miniature Australian Shepherd outside